timescale/promscale/README.md

 A Helm chart for only the Timescale-Prometheus Connector is available in the [helm-chart directory](helm-chart/README.md) of this repository.

-This is used as a dependency from the `timescale-observability` Helm chart and can be used as a dependency in your own custom Helm chart.
+This is used as a dependency from the `tobs` Helm chart and can be used as a dependency in your own custom Helm chart.

 ## Non-Helm deployment